 Follow me on Twitter https://twitter.com/bronwengwriter

 I live on the East/Sussex Kent border.
 I moved here three years ago after living in Hastings for fifteen years.
-However I grew up in a village on the edge of the Black Country.
-I hope to publish a book of flash fiction about my early life there in due course.
+I grew up in a village on the edge of the Black Country.
+A book of flash fiction (currently unpublished) about my childhood was long-listed in 2018 for the Bath novella-in-flash award.

 I have been writing for years but didn’t have much success until my first novel, A Bird in the House, was published in 2014.
 My flash fiction has been widely published and I’ve been short-listed (and long-listed) for a number of awards.

 I used to work in arts education but am now a full-time writer.
 When I’m not writing I love gardening, photography, sketching, swimming and travelling.
-My favourite places to visit are deserts – my nearest ‘desert’ is Dungeness which I often visit and I will be setting my next novel in a fictitious Dungeness.
+My favourite places to visit are deserts – my nearest ‘desert’ is Dungeness which I often visit.

 Here Casts No Shadow, 2018 (novel)